 The parking pass must be clearly displayed on the vehicle's windscreen.
 Cars parked in non-student designated car parks will be towed away at the owner's expense.
-Under no circumstances should students staff car parking or patient car parking after 12:30pm without the express permission of the Executive Vice President.
+Under no circumstances should students' cars be parked in staff car parking or patient car parking after 12:30pm without the express permission of the Vice President Academics.